HappyRay/testscribe/docs/index.markdown

   for further customization.
 - and more.
 It's capable of handling class instances, exceptions, class methods, mocking inputs, patching dependencies...
 Please see the rest of this document for more details.

-You don't need to learn all the details at once.
-Refer to the documentation when your need for a specific feature arises.
-It's helpful to browse the document or the table of content to learn what it covers.

 ## A simple example